inform-us/requirements_specifications/rules/content_floorplans_i&?.md

 * **Tip 4:**  Pain assessments recorded as “unable to assess” due to sleep will not show on the individual patient graph as this is not a pain score.
 This will appear greyed out (same as missing).

 * **Tip 5:**  A gap after a blue line on the individual patient charts reflects the 15-minute leeway added to the validity window of a score

+---

+**Page: Clinical dashboard tab: Target tile**

+## All targets set in ICU navigators floorplan

+## i button